Computational aspects of orbifold equivalence: Categorical origins of orbifold equivalence

 \section{Categorical origins of orbifold equivalence}

-The concept of orbifold equivalence was first introduced in the context of the study of bicategories, and in particular that of Landau-Ginzburg models.
+The concept of orbifold equivalence was first introduced in the context of the study of bicategories, and in particular that of Landau--Ginzburg models.
 Here, we aim to review the categorical origins of the definition of orbifold equivalence \cite{CR}.

 First, consider the following categories of matrix factorizations: \begin{itemize} \item[$\mathrm{mf} \left( S,f \right)$:] given a potential $f \in S$, objects are matrix factorizations of $f$ as in Definition \ref{MFs}, and given two objects $\left( X,d_X \right)$, $\left( Y,d_Y \right)$ morphisms are $S$-linear maps $\varphi \colon X \to Y$.
 This category is differential supergraded, and for such a $\varphi$ there is a differential in the morphism space given by: $\delta \varphi=d_Y \circ \varphi-\left( -1 \right)^{|\varphi|} \varphi \circ d_X$, where $|\varphi|$ is the degree of $\varphi$. \end{itemize}